he3als/ezping/INDEX.md

 ### Conclusion - Do not buy this program!
 Overall, EzPing does nothing worth the money.
 Here's what it does on its initial release:
 - Setting process prorities (especially to real-time) does nothing for network stability or ping and causes issues with system responsiveness.
-- TCPNoDelay is already hard-coded within Minecraft and can be set via applications like TCPOptimiser system-wide or you can manually set easily.
+- TCPNoDelay is hard-coded in Minecraft and you can not change it with registry options.
+Most clients and 1.8.1+ have TCPNoDelay already enabled.
 - You can learn how to set DSCP policies in Windows by [clicking here](https://en.wikipedia.org/wiki/Differentiated_services)
 - You can literally just close your web browser or other apps using bandwidth whilst gaming instead of blocking all apps via Windows Firewall.